nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Listing all Groups
 > For details on the usage of `group /list` command, please refer to our [User Guide](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#listing-all-groups-group-list).

+**Test Cases:**

+Test Scenario 1: There are groups stored. <br>
+1. Test Command: `group /list` <br>
+   Expected: A message is printed displaying the list of all the groups.

+Test Scenario 2: There are currently no groups stored. <br>
+1. Test Command: `group /list` <br>
+   Expected: An error message is printed indicating that there are currently no groups stored.

 <hr>

 ### Storage Testing